slatedocs/slate/source/index.md

 		<tr>
 			<td>Sub Merchant ID</td>
 			<td>smid</td>
-			<td>A unique identifier for the merchant for whom this transaction is being processed.</td>
+			<td>A unique identifier for the merchant for whom this transaction is being processed.
+Maximum length is 255 characters.</td>
 			<td>No</td>
 		</tr>